wasmerio/wasmer-js/packages/wasi/README.md

 Isomorphic Javascript library for interacting with WASI Modules in Node.js and the Browser. 📚

+Documentation for Wasmer-JS Stack can be found on the [Wasmer Docs](https://docs.wasmer.io/wasmer-js/wasmer-js).

 ## Table of Contents

 - [Features](#features)